 Provide background information and set the context.

 We often say that knowledge gaps are a reason for doing conservation science and that good knowledge equates to conservation success - evidence based conservation (Sutherland et al., 2004). \textit{Lutra lutra} provides a good case study for this as it is a well-studied species and potentially a flagship species for conservation(White et al., 1997).
 Here we evaluate whether the extensive body of research on \textit{Lutra lutra} provides a comprehensive overview of the species.
-We identified 798 papers published on \textit{Lutra lutra} such a high number of publications should mean that we have an excellent overview however, our understanding is more fragmented than we would like lacking an overall strategy.
-Despite this deep collection of papers, we show our understanding of this species is uneven leaving large gaps in our knowledge both topically and geographically we hope by highlighting these issues more attention can be focused on these gaps improving our conservation efforts and consequently the outlook for the species .
-Finally we believe this issue is not constrained only to \textit{Lutra lutra} but may be part of a more general pattern in conservation research that needs further investigation.
+We identified 798 papers published on \textit{Lutra lutra} between 1950 and 2021.
+This substantial volume of research should mean that we have an excellent overview of otter ecology and status.
+However, the research is geographically biased to a small part of the species range and focussed on relatively small number of topics.
+This results in our understanding of large gaps in our knowledge both topically for example in behaviour and geographically with virtually all of Asia being underrepresented, and these imbalances have the potential to hamper conservation efforts..
+Finally, we believe this issue is not constrained only to \textit{Lutra lutra} but may be part of a more general pattern in conservation research that needs further investigation.

-\textit{Lutra lutra}has a one of the largest species ranges of any mammal stretching from western Europe to the east cost of Russia and as far south as Sri Lanka (Yoxon and Yoxon Iosf, 2019) and is currently classified as near threatened (IUCN/SSC Otter Specialist Group, 2021), recoveries in European populations are balanced by increasing threats to populations in Asia (Gomez et al., 2017).
-As a semi aquatic mammal otters provide a highly informative window on freshwater ecosystems that a huge number of species not least humans depend on for survival (Zacharias and Roff, 2001).
+\textit{Lutra lutra}, Eurasian otter, has a one of the largest species ranges of any mammal in the world stretching from western Europe to the east coast of Russia and as far south as Sri Lanka (Yoxon and Yoxon Iosf, 2019).
+It is currently classified as Near Threatened (IUCN/SSC Otter Specialist Group, 2021), with recoveries in European populations being balanced by increasing threats to populations in Asia (Gomez et al., 2017).
+As a semi aquatic mammal, otters provide a highly informative window on freshwater ecosystems that a huge number of species, not least humans, depend on for survival (Zacharias and Roff, 2001).
 The precipitous declines that \textit{Lutra lutra} underwent in the 1970s due to the increasing levels of persistent organic pollutants (POPs) demonstrated how this species can be an effective indicator for freshwater ecosystem health (Smit et al., 1998; Prigioni, Balestrieri and Remonti, 2007).
-This unique position as a widely distributed species in a key ecosystem has driven a large number of publications investigating many aspects of otter biology including Ecology, Population(Hájková et al., 2009), health and more.
-Despite the perceived upturn in the fortunes of the Eurasian otter in terms of its recent population increases the data on its status across large areas of its range are unreliable despite the large number of published articles (Basnet et al., 2020).
+This unique position as a widely distributed species in a key ecosystem has driven many publications investigating many aspects of otter biology including population size and structure (Hájková et al., 2009).
+Despite the perceived upturn in the fortunes of the Eurasian otter in terms of its recent population size, the data on its status across large areas of its range are unreliable (Basnet et al., 2020).
 This further underlines the need for an evaluation of the literature to determine the most effective way to focus limited research money for the effective conservation of \textit{Lutra lutra}(Stewart, Coles and Pullin, 2005).